n8chan/Project-Management/FINAL PAPERS/Kinza_Chouhdry.md

 By prioritizing emotional intelligence, user feedback, and modular growth, MoodMate offers a replicable model for open-source mental health projects—especially in non-technical spaces.
 This project reflects the belief that working open is not reserved for codebases, but belongs to any system designed with care, clarity, and collaboration in mind.

 ### Conclusion
-The creation of MoodMate highlighted the transformative power of listening—to users, to design patterns, and to shared emotional needs.
-Although the tool exists only in Figma, its functionality reflects real-world problems and user-desired solutions.
+The creation of MoodMate highlighted the transformative power of listening-to users, to design patterns, and to shared emotional needs.
+Although the tool exists only in Figma, its functionality reflects real world problems and user-desired solutions.

 One of the most important takeaways was the role of emotional context in interface design.
 Every feature, from mood logs to meditation wheels, had to not only function smoothly, but also feel supportive.
 The balance between technical clarity and emotional resonance shaped every decision.

 The project also reinforced that open collaboration doesn’t always need a codebase.
 Figma, interviews, and user surveys formed a collaborative loop, where ideas could grow and adapt without technical barriers.
-In this way, the project expanded the meaning of working open—demonstrating that shared impact can arise from shared design.
+In this way, the project expanded the meaning of working open-demonstrating that shared impact can arise from shared design.

 MoodMate serves as both a project and a prototype for broader design thinking: empathetic, iterative, and responsive.
 Whether or not it becomes a full app, it reflects a vision of wellness tools that are human-centered and community-conscious.
 And that vision, even in its simplest form, has value.